 Also…Jenn, start working on your surprised face now for when you open this frame Christmas morning 🙂

-This frame was painted with a honeycomb stencil in our signature colors of gray and golden yellow.
+This frame was painted with a honeycomb stencil in these pretty colors of gray and golden yellow.

 The scrap piece of wood that I used was a bit narrow.
 Two 2×3 frames were perfect additions.
 How adorable are these cuties?